deanwampler/JustEnoughScalaForSpark/README.md

 > **Tip:** Run `podman machine stop` when you are finished with the tutorial.

-On my MacOS machine, I had trouble saving changes to notebooks due to permissions issues.
 When you start the machine, you might see the following output:

 ```
 $ podman machine start